 This would make them among some of the heaviest wild cats ever documented; many times larger than an average male African lion which can typically reach around 350 pounds (158 kg).
 They also likely stood at least 3 feet tall at shoulder level – far larger than other members of their species – making them especially intimidating predators even before taking into account their appetite for human flesh!
 These legendary man-eaters remain renowned today for both their immense size and ferocity.

-These animals’ stories became so famous that Hollywood eventually produced a movie based on Colonel Patterson’s ordeal called “The Ghost and The Darkness” starring Val Kilmer and Michael Douglas in 1996.
+In fact, these animals’ story has become so famous that Hollywood eventually produced a movie based on Colonel Patterson’s ordeal called “The Ghost and The Darkness” starring Val Kilmer and Michael Douglas in 1996.
 To this day though, no other confirmed case exists where such large lions preyed upon humans with such tenacity or skillful efficiency as these two remarkable individuals did almost 120 years ago!

 What Happened to the Tsavo Lions?